Sohel440/Homomorphic-operation/README.md

-# Homomorphic Encryption Client-Server 🔥
+# Homomorphic Calculator in the client-server model #

 ## Overview ✨